mcps-analysts/Within-family-effect-of-ancestry-on-complex-traits-in-a-Mexican-population/README.md

 ---

 ### ✔️ 1.1.
 Analysis within independent population (R)
-This section performs association analyses within the independent subset of the data
+This section performs association analyses within the independent subset of the data.

 **Trait A (Continuous)**
 - Standardized phenotype